ByronMayne/Weaver/README.md

+### TODO: Update Docs
+Weaver is the last few updates has becomes quite a bit easier to use but these screenshots and comments are out of date.

 # Weaver
 A a code weaver built for use in [Unity Engine](https://unity3d.com/).
 Based very heavily off of [Fody](https://github.com/Fody/Fody).
 Implmented using [Mono.Cecil](http://www.mono-project.com/docs/tools+libraries/libraries/Mono.Cecil/).